matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 ## Contract Deployment

-To maintain the same securiy as on L1, the zkSync operator must publish the contract code for each contract it deploys.
+To maintain the same security as on L1, the zkSync operator must publish the contract code for each contract it deploys.
 However, if there are multiple contracts deployed with the same code, it needs to be published onchain only once.

-This means that while deploying contracts for the first time may be relatively expensive, using factories, which deploy contracts with the same code multiple times can have huge savings compared to L1.
+This means that while deploying contracts for the first time may be relatively expensive, factories, which deploy contracts with the same code multiple times, can have huge savings compared to L1.

-All these specifics make the process of deploying smart contracts on zkEVM comply to the major rule: _The operator should know the code of the contract before it is deployed_.
-That means that deploying contracts is only possible by the means of `EIP712` transactions with `factory_deps` field set.
+All these specifics make the process of deploying smart contracts on zkEVM comply with the major rule: _The operator should know the code of the contract before it is deployed_.
+That means that deploying contracts is only possible by the means of `EIP712` transactions with `factory_deps` field with the supplied bytecode.
 More on EIP712 transactions [here](../api/api.md#eip712).

 ## L2 transaction types

 There are three types of L2 transactions on zkSync: `Withdraw`, `Execute`, `Deploy`.

-- `Withdraw` is used to withdraw native erc20 tokens to L1. _Please note, that this type most likely will be remvoed after the testnet._
+- `Withdraw` is used to withdraw native ERC20 tokens to L1. _Please note, that this type most likely will be removed after the testnet._
 - `Execute` is used to call smart contract functions.
 - `Deploy` is used to deploy smart contracts on zkSync.